-- An introduction to the developing field of network science in biology and medicine.
+- Courses related to the developing field of network science in biology and medicine.

-This three-day course offers an introduction to a rapidly emerging field that integrates systems biology and network science.
-Network medicine runs counter to the prevailing scientific reductionist trend that dominates current medical research on disease etiology and treatment.
+Network medicine is a rapidly emerging field that combines systems biology and network science.
+It runs counter to the prevailing scientific reductionist trend that dominates current medical research on disease etiology and treatment.
 Reductionism relies on single molecules or single genes to provide comprehensive and robust insights into the pathophysiology of complex diseases.
 Similarly, current drug development methodologies target single molecules that very frequently fail because of the unforeseen and unintended effects that result from the application of this piecemeal approach to pharmacology.

 In contrast, network medicine emphasizes a more holistic approach through the identification and investigation of networks of interacting molecular and cellular components.
 When network medicine is integrated into biomedical research, it has the potential to transform investigations of disease etiology, diagnosis, and treatment.